itcenterofexcellence/miniproject/README.md

 2. Change the placeholder text from "Add a task" to "Your First Name's tasks" ex. *Mary's tasks*

 3. Add an image to the header area of the page.
-[You can find hosted image resources here.](https://github.com/ravisuhag/stockfree)
+[You can find hosted image resources here.](https://github.com/ravisuhag/stockfree) and [here.](https://www.pexels.com/)

 4. Change the button hover color from gray to a color of your choice